 Scaling Agile, the Right Way!

-Either at an enterprise level or within just a few application teams, many companies today have gone down the path of adopting agile methodologies into their development lifecycle.
+Agile is now the default way to run project and product initiatives.
+Either at an enterprise level or within just a few application teams, companies today have gone down the path of adopting agile methodologies into their development lifecycle in order to reap the benefits focusing on business value, continuous improvement and embracing that the environment will forever be changing.

 For those new to agile software development, it is best described as an approach under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers / end users.
 It advocates adaptive planning, evolutionary development, early delivery, and continual improvement to deliver software in a rapid and flexible response to change.